omsoni9925/MERN-containerization/README.md

-# MERN Containerization with Docker Compose
+# MERN App Containerization with Docker Compose

-This project demonstrates how to containerize a full-stack MERN (MongoDB, Express, React, Node.js) application using Docker Compose.
-The application is separated into multiple containers for each service: MongoDB, Express (Node.js), and React.
+This project containerizes a MERN (MongoDB, Express, React, Node.js) stack using Docker Compose, with custom networks and persistent MongoDB data.

 ## Table of Contents